Ankitmahato-0509/Databases/SQL/Project/Readme.md

 This project creates an Employee database using SQL.
 It includes table creation, inserting records, and basic queries to display employee details.

-This project is made for DBMS lab practice and my 100 Days of Code challenge.

 ## Technologies Used